SubaruSpirit/NHS_elective_demand_app/README.md

 project.R is the file for the shiny app.

 This is still work in progress, does not represent the final look.
-But can certainly be useful to showcase my shiny skill.
+But can certainly be useful to showcase my shiny and function building skill.